rerun-io/rerun/docs/content/getting-started/logging-python.md

 This closes our whirlwind tour of Rerun.
 We've barely scratched the surface of what's possible, but this should have hopefully given you plenty pointers to start experimenting.

-As a next step, browse through our [example gallery](/examples) for some more realistic example use-cases, or browse the [Loggable Types](../reference/loggable-types.md) section for more simple examples of how to use the main datatypes.
+As a next step, browse through our [example gallery](/examples) for some more realistic example use-cases, or browse the [Types](../reference/types.md) section for more simple examples of how to use the main datatypes.